natesworksdev/Ryujinx/README.md

 Build the App using a Command prompt in the project directory.
 You can quickly access it by holding shift in explorer (in the Ryujinx directory) then right clicking, and typing the following command:
 Run `dotnet build -c Release -r win-x64` inside the Ryujinx project folder to build Ryujinx binaries.

-Every file related to Ryujinx is stored in the `Ryujinx` folder.
+Ryujinx system files are stored in the `Ryujinx` folder.
 This folder is located in the user folder, which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

 ## Features

  - **Audio**

    Audio output is entirely supported, audio input (microphone) isn't supported.
-We use C# wrappers for [OpenAL](https://openal.org/downloads/OpenAL11CoreSDK.zip) (installation needed), and [libsoundio](http://libsound.io/) as the fallback.
+We use C# wrappers for [OpenAL](https://openal.org/downloads/oalinst.zip) (installation needed), and [libsoundio](http://libsound.io/) as the fallback.

 - **CPU**